-Key Audit Matters in the Independent Auditors Report of Reliance Corporate Advisory Services Limited ("RCASL") is mentioned hereunder:
+Key Audit Matters in the Independent Auditors Report of Reliance Corporate Advisory Services Limited ("RCASL") is mentioned bereunder:

+hereunder:

+Impairment of financial assets issued (expected credit loss)

-INDAS 109, financial instruments requires the company to recognise impairment loss allowance towards its financial assets using the expected considering the guiding principles of INDAS 109 including: 1) Unbiased, probability weighted outcome under various scenarios; 2) Time value of money 3) Impact arising from forward looking macro-economic factors and; 4) Availability of reasonable and supportable information without undue costs.
-Applying these principles involves significant estimation in various Tested natter was addressed in audit INDAS 109, financial instruments requires the company to recognise impairment loss allowance towards its financial assets using the expected credit loss approach.
-Such ECL allowance is required to be measured considering the guiding principles of INDAS 109 including: 1) Unbiased, probability weighted outcome under various scenarios; 2) Time value of money 3) Impact arising from forward looking macro-economic factors and; 4) Availability of reasonable and supportable information without undue costs.
-Applying these principles involves significant estimation in various aspects, such as: 1) Grouping of borrowers based on homogeneity by using appropriate statistical techniques; 2) Staging of loans and estimation of behavioural life; 3) Determing macro- economic factors impacting credit quality of receivables; 4) Estimation of losses for loan products with no/ minimal historical defaults.
-Impairment of financial assets issued (expected credit loss) of expected credit loss, this area is considered as a key audit matter. ead and assessed the company's accounting policies for rment of financial assets and their compliance with INDAS ested criteria for staging of loans based on the past- due status eck compliance with requirements of INDAS 109.
-Tested a le of performing (Stage 1) Loans to assess whether any loss tors were present requiring them to be classified under stage 2 and vice versa. valuated the reasonableness of the management estimates by standing the process of ECL estimation and tested controls d data extraction and validation. d the ECL model, including assumptions and underlying utation.
+The company has loans and advances of ₹ 73,623 Lakh.
+In light of INDAS 109, financial instruments requires the company to recognise impairment loss allowance towards its financial assets using the expected credit loss approach.
+Such ECL allowance is required to be measured considering the guiding principles of INDAS 109 including:

+- 1) Unbiased, probability weighted outcome under various scenarios; - 2) Time value of money

+- 3) Impact arising from forward looking macro-economic factors and; - Availability of reasonable and supportable information without undue costs.

+Applying these principles involves significant estimation in various aspects, such as:

+- Grouping of borrowers based on homogeneity by using appropriate statistical techniques; - 2) Staging of loans and estimation of behavioural life: - Determing macro- economic factors impacting credit quality of receivables; - Estimation of losses for loan products with no/ minimal historical defaults.

+Considering the significance of such allowance to the overall standalone financial statements and the degree of estimation involved in computation of expected credit loss, this area is considered as a key audit matter.

+- We read and assessed the company's accounting policies for impairment of financial assets and their compliance with INDAS 109. - We tested criteria for staging of loans based on the past- due status to check compliance with requirements of INDAS 109.
+Tested a sample of performing (Stage 1) Loans to assess whether any loss indicators were present requiring them to be classified under stage 2 or 3 and vice versa. - We evaluated the reasonableness of the management estimates by understanding the process of ECL estimation and tested controls around data extraction and validation. - Tested the ECL model, including assumptions and underlying computation.

+Kev Audit Matter

-Key Audit Matter Нον w the matter was addressed in audit Impairment assessment for investments:- As detailed in note 5, the company has investments in equity and preference shares and debenture amounting to ₹ 55,559 Lakh. • Obtained understanding of the process, evaluated the design and tested operating effectiveness of controls in respect of impairment assessment of investments.
+Impairment assessment for investments:-

+As detailed in note 5, the company has investments in equity and preference shares and debenture amounting to ₹ 55,559 Lakh.

 Such investment are carried at Fair Value through profit and loss and are individually assessed for impairment as per Ind AS 36 "Impairment of assets".
-Such impairment assessment commences with managements Held discussions with management regarding appropriate implementation of policy on impairment. evaluation in whether there is an indication of impairment loss.
+Such impairment assessment commences with managements evaluation in whether there is an indication of impairment loss.
 As part of such evaluation, managements considers financial information, liquidity and solvency position of investments.
 Management also considers other factors such as assessment of company's operations, business performance and modifications, if any.
-Based on such evaluation the company has not made any impairment provisions against the above investments. • Reconciled financial information mentioned in impairment assessment to underlying source details.
-Also, assessed of managements estimates considered in such assessment.
-Obtained and read latest audited standalone financial statements.
-We evaluated the impairment assessment performed by management We focused on the area due to magnitude of the carrying value of investments as at March 31, 2023 and are subject to annual impairment assessment.
+Based on such evaluation the company has not made any impairment provisions against the above investments.

+We focused on the area due to magnitude of the carrying value of investments as at March 31, 2023 and are subject to annual impairment assessment.